Weaker Assumptions for Asymmetric Trust: Reliable Broadcast

 The reliable broadcast proposed by Alpos~\etal~\cite{DBLP:journals/dc/AlposCTZ24} is closely related to \op{RB[$\infty$]}, although not as general. \op{RB[$\infty$]} guarantees a solution for all processes with depth $\infty$, whereas the protocol by Alpos~\etal~\cite{DBLP:journals/dc/AlposCTZ24} only guarantees a solution for those processes with depth $\infty$ that also belong to the maximal guild.
 That is, processes with depth $\infty$ that are members of a guild, but not of the maximal guild, are not guaranteed to receive a solution.

 A natural question arises, which is the minimum depth needed to implement the different primitives.
-A low depth not only corresponds to weaker asymmetric assumptions, but it also reflects, to a certain level, the communication complexity of an algorithm.
+A low depth not only corresponds to weaker asymmetric assumptions, but also reflects, to a certain level, the communication complexity of an algorithm.

-Lemmas~\ref{lem:solve-s-solve-s'}~and~\ref{lem:norb1} guide the search for an algorithm.
-Lemma~\ref{lem:solve-s-solve-s'} shows that if an algorithm solves RB[$s$] then it also solves \op{RB[$s'$]} for all $s'\geq s$.
+If an algorithm solves RB[$s$] then it also solves \op{RB[$s'$]} for all $s'\geq s$.
 This simplifies the search for a solution by reducing it to finding an algorithm that works for the minimal value of $s$.
-Lemma~\ref{lem:norb1} shows that there are no algorithms that can solve \op{RB[1]}, therefore, we must search for a protocol that solves the problem for processes with a depth of at least 2.
+Additionally, there are no algorithms that can solve \op{RB[1]}, therefore, we must search for a protocol that solves the problem for processes with a depth of at least 2.
+These results are proven in Lemmas~\ref{lem:solve-s-solve-s'}~and~\ref{lem:norb1}.